The ultimate Gravity SMTP guide: Everything you need to know

 You won’t need to manually reconnect to the services that you’re using – Gravity SMTP will seamlessly migrate all of the connections so you can continue sending your site’s emails without any effort on your part.

-Currently, Gravity SMTP offers dedicated integrations for six services, as well as a catch-all custom SMTP feature that lets you connect to any SMTP server.
+Currently, Gravity SMTP offers dedicated API integrations for 16+ popular services, as well as a catch-all custom SMTP feature that lets you connect to any SMTP server.

 Which service should you use?
 Here’s a quick breakdown of the dedicated integrations…